The best Spanish islands

 You can find, in equal measure, villages, towns and areas for any type of holiday you have in mind.

-If you are after some crazy nightlife, possibly on a budget, then your destinations are Playa de Palma (popular with Germans) and Magaluf (popular with British).
+If you are after some crazy nightlife, possibly on a budget, then your destinations are Playa de Palma (popular with Germans) and Magaluf (popular with the British).

 The rest of the island is instead much quieter.

-There are amazing shallow beaches and villages that are more popular for a family trip as Santa Ponsa and Port of Pollensa.
+There are amazing shallow sandy beaches and villages that are more popular for a family trip as Santa Ponsa and Port of Pollensa.

 You can really find all you need and want.